 For a true York experience, take one of the city’s walking tours.
-There are a number of different tours available but whichever you choose You will find the tour guides extremely knowledgeable so if your keen to learn about the city’s history then this is a great place to start, and if you’re like me and have a love of chocolate, then try the York’s chocolate story tour.
+There are a number of different tours available but whichever you choose You will find the tour guides extremely knowledgeable so if you are keen to learn about the city’s history then this is a great place to start, and if you're like me and have a love of chocolate, then try the York’s chocolate story tour.

 Liverpool is a city that is famous for many things particularly its music and football.
-The city’s musical heritage is unrivalled anywhere in the world largely thanks to the rock band The Beatles.
+The city’s musical heritage is unrivaled anywhere in the world largely thanks to the rock band The Beatles.
 The city is also a port region that is vital to the UK economy, and its waterfront and river Mersey is another famous landmark.
 Whenever you visit Liverpool you are always greeted with a warm and friendly smile.

 Here is a list of some of Liverpool’s best attractions.